About Native Voices

 Selected playwrights receive an honorarium, roundtrip airfare to California, and lodging.
-Past retreats have been held at the Autry National Center, Occidental College, and UCLA, all in Los Angeles; as well as in San Diego County at San Diego State University and La Jolla Playhouse.
+Past retreats have been held at the Autry Museum, Occidental College, and UCLA, all in Los Angeles; as well as in San Diego County at San Diego State University and La Jolla Playhouse.

 Annual Short Play Festival and the Award for Excellence in Playwriting